 As with most things in life, start with coffee.
-Catch the sunrise and a cup of joe at Rocky Mountain Roastery.
-My favorite is their Tanzania Fresh Roast, which pairs perfectly with an egg and potato burrito.
-This is the perfect spot to read the newspaper and chat with locals, and catch a few morning skiers make their way down Larry Sale and Lower Hughes.
+Catch the sunrise and a cup of joe at Coffee & Tea Market.
+This is the perfect spot to read the newspaper, chat with locals, and catch a few morning skiers make their way down Larry Sale and Lower Hughes.

 Midday: Fraser Trail Stroll

 From breakfast, get the blood flowing and acclimate to the altitude!
 Make your way across the street from the resort and take in the local beauty on the Fraser River Trail.
 Or walk along the paved trail following the meadow in Grand Park.
-I still take laps in each spot regularly, and I have yet to get tired of that view: the snow-capped Continental Divide glistening in the sun.
+Take a break and bask in the sunshine while enjoying the beautiful snow-capped peaks of the Continental Divide glistening in the sun.

 Afternoon: Cross Country Exploration at Pole Creek